Schedule for the Day

 Teachers read to their classes.

-Activity: Create a "book cloud!"
-Fill a classroom whiteboard or posters with key words, phrases, and memorable details from the story so far.
+Activity: Create a "book cloud"!
+Fill a page with key words, phrases, and memorable details from the story so far.
 Write words in different colors, sizes, styles, etc. (For groups planning to build a tetrahedron, you could begin cutting out and taping small tetrahedrons together.)

 Pages 215 – 237 (20 - 25 minutes reading time)